4. Plan Your Transfer

 5. Keep an Open Mind

 Meeting new people is probably the best reason to join an organised tour.
 Forming new friendships and getting the chance to exchange travel stories is one of the most rewarding parts of travel.
-Being part of a group can also mean going with the flow, pretty often.
+With small group touring, being part of a group can also mean going with the flow, pretty often.
 Not everyone can be pleased all the time, so keep in mind that sometimes you’ll need to just chill.
 Tour etiquette is vital to everyone having an awesome time, so be polite, stay relaxed, and enjoy the ride.

-You will want to remember your experiences in this beautiful part of the world for a long time to come, so consider investing in a good quality camera and not just relying on your phone.
-A camera will capture more detail and colour, and is also a much better tool for capturing moving targets at a distance, like wildlife.
+You will want to remember your experiences and the natural beauty of this part of the world for a long time to come, so consider investing in a good quality camera and not just relying on your phone.
+A camera will capture more detail and colour and is also a much better tool for capturing moving targets at a distance, like wildlife.

-Check out the tour company’s social media pages; Twitter, Facebook and Instagram are the best place to start.
-These sites will have the most up to date pictures and information relating to both the tour and the destinations featured on the itinerary.
+Check out the tour company’s social media pages; Twitter, Facebook and Instagram are the best places to start.
+These sites will have the most up-to-date pictures and information relating to both the tour and the destinations featured on the itinerary.

-View South Australia & Western Australia tours; Visit some of these great foodie locations on our Margaret River Tours
+Visit some of these great foodie locations on our Margaret River Tours.